How it all started

 One special brother from Toronto, who came at the beginning of the project, never left til the end.
 He spent every day from morning to night, quietly working away.
 That man is forever our example of how to serve God.

 We were also blessed to have sisters who regularly cooked to provide warm meals for the brothers working.
-And we even had non-muslim neighbors come by and help choose colors to paint the walls.
+And we even had neighbours of other faiths and good faith come by and help choose paint for the walls.